Skip to content

 Tax Professionals and Accounting Firms

 Tax preparers face particularly stringent security requirements under IRS Publication 4557 and the FTC Safeguards Rule.
-These regulations mandate documented security monitoring, incident response procedures, and annual security assessments—requirements that align naturally with MDR's comprehensive service model and detailed compliance reporting.
+These regulations mandate documented security monitoring, incident response procedures, and annual security assessments—requirements that align naturally with MDR's extensive service model and detailed compliance reporting.

 Tax season presents unique challenges with compressed timelines, temporary staff, and elevated attack targeting.
 Cybercriminals specifically target tax firms during filing season knowing the business pressure to maintain operations creates urgency that undermines security decision-making.
 MDR's 24/7 monitoring becomes particularly valuable when ransomware operators launch attacks at 2 AM on April 10th, six days before the filing deadline, attempting to extort payment by threatening to prevent firms from filing client returns.